starside/SimpleSpreadsheet/README.md

 ## Tokenizer

 I wrote a very simple tokenizer, that converts a string to a token.
+The tokenizer's job is to recognize numbers, operators, and references to cells.
 Internally a token is a class with two fields, value and kind.
 Value is the value of the token, and kind is the type of token.

 ```python
     class TokenKind(Enum):